matijazezelj/oib/examples/README.md

 ```

 This script checks Docker/Compose/Make, generates a Grafana password if the default placeholder is present in `.env`, and runs `make install`.
+If any UI ports are already in use, it will prompt you to pick the next available port or enter a custom one and save the choice in `.env`.

 ## One-Command Demo